The world’s best small universities 2022

 1. California Institute of Technology (Caltech), United States

-Despite its tiny size, Caltech’s rankings credentials are impressive.
-Not only has it managed to defend its position as the best small university in the world for another year, but it also places at number four in the overall World University Rankings.
+Despite its tiny size, Caltech’s credentials are impressive.
+Not only has it managed to defend its position as the best small university in the world for another year, but it also places joint second in the overall World University Rankings.
 Not bad for an institution with just over 2,200 students.

-Attending Caltech provides the opportunity to join a group of award-winning alumni that counts 39 Nobel laureates among them.
+Attending Caltech provides the opportunity to join a group of award-winning alumni that includes 39 Nobel laureates.